28-Year-Old Cornerback – Denver Broncos

 Aqib Talib Contract Information:

 Signed a six-year, $57 million deal with the Broncos in March 2014.

-Talib had two tackles during Sunday's preseason game against the 49ers.
+Talib had two tackles and an interception during Sunday's win over the 49ers.

 To instantly reveal our fantasy analysis of every player – including Aqib Talib – simply subscribe now.